nodebenchmark/benchmarks/README.md

 # Node Benchmarks
-A collection of NodeJS benchmarks, along with testing harnesses.
+A collection of Node.js-based server applications along with a client-side load generator.
+This is a project from the [Electrical and Computer Engineering Department](http://www.ece.utexas.edu/) at The University of Texas at Austin.

 ## Installation
-The first step to run any NodeJS application is to have the NodeJS executable built.
-This repo contains a direct fork of NodeJS source code v.10.38, but does *not* build the exeutable for you.
-To do that, enter the `node` directory, and follow the build instructons.
-If you want to use other versions of NodeJS, feel free to replace the `node` directory with other forks.
+The first step to run any Node.js application is to have the NodeJS executable built.
+This repo contains a direct fork of [Node.js](https://github.com/nodejs/node) source tree v.10.38 (with some minor instrumentations for observing the libuv event loop), but does *not* build the exeutable for you.
+To build a node binary, enter the `node` directory, and follow the build instructons.
+If you want to use other versions of Node.js, feel free to replace the `node` directory with other forks.

-The workload suite itself is merely a collection of open source NodeJS applications with some wrapper scripts.
+The workload suite itself is a collection of open source Node.js server applications with a client-side load generator.
+Some applications are slightly instrumented to be able to work with the load generator.
 There is no installation action needed to use the wrapper scripts except Python 2.7 is a prerequisite.
 However, to run each individual application, take a look at their corresponding directories and follow the corresponding installation steps closely.

+The workflow has been tested on Linux machines.

 ## Basic Usage
-Once you have the NodeJS executable built and each individuall applications installed, you could launch an application using the following command:
+Once you have the Node.js executable built and each individuall applications installed, you could launch an application using the following command:

 `sh node.sh application_name`, in which currently supported `application_name` includes: etherpad-lite, lets-chat, lighter, nodejs-mud, nodejs-todo, word-finder.
 A NodeJS application needs to be instrumented to be able to run with out test harness.
 Unsupported applications such as NodeBB and nodejs-chat are not instrumented.
 The detailed instrumentation instructions are work in progress.